-However, you can federate some ArcGIS Server sites at version 10.5 or later with a portal of a more recent version.
+However, you can federate some ArcGIS Server sites with a portal of a more recent version.
 This applies to additional ArcGIS GIS Server sites beyond the hosting server and to any ArcGIS Image Server not designated for raster analytics.

 An ArcGIS Server site cannot be federated with a portal from an earlier version than its own.

 Can I connect to ArcGIS Server from ArcGIS Pro?

 Yes, you can add a user connection from any version of ArcGIS Pro to any currently supported version of ArcGIS Server.